jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

     - Accesses
         - Tracing Object and Type
         - Each access requires tracing object and type
-        - After accesses, the reference line must be followed
+        - After accesses, the reference line might be followed
             - Each reference line redirection requires tracing object and type
             - But not every object symbol the reference line crosses
             - \* Why for the call line then?